zxdong262/pagenavjs/readme.md

 # pagenav.js

-a js plugin to render pagenav html
+a js plugin to render pagenav html, which can work as a nodejs module or a front-end js plugin.

 ## demo & doc